libbyschuknight/tid_til/rails/active_record.md

 ### `where` and `nil`

-So was doing a `where` like this in a scope a model in Rails:
+So was doing a `where` like this with a scope on a model:

 ```ruby
 Model.where("started_by = ?
 AND source = ?", nil, "join")
 ```

 When I did `to_sql` on it (handy little trick in rails), got this:

 ```sql
 "SELECT \"models\".* FROM \"models\" WHERE (started_by = NULL AND source = 'join')"
 ```

 which returns `[]`, which is not what I want!

 So, knowing that this returns what I want:

 ```ruby
 Model.where(started_by: nil).where(source: "join")
 ```

 and the sql is this:

 ```sql
 "SELECT \"models\".* FROM \"models\" WHERE \"models\".\"started_by\" IS NULL AND \"models\".\"source\" = 'join'"
 ```

 and seeing that where `NULL` is it uses `IS NULL` I changed my first query to:

 ```ruby
 Model.where("started_by is ?
 AND source = ?", nil, "join")
 ```

 which is

 ```sql
 "SELECT \"models\".* FROM \"models\" WHERE (started_by is NULL AND source = 'join')"
 ```

 and returns what I want!

 ### finding a bunch of users by id